-- 1. If a written format is used, SOAP narrative charting is the most acceptable method of report writing.
+- 1. ESO is the EHR of choice in Clark County.
 This is a LEGAL record and may be called upon as evidence in any court of law.
-(IF IT IS NOT WRITTEN, IT WAS NOT SEEN OR DONE.) - 2.
-If an electronic report format is used then it is necessary to follow the MPD approved documentation guidelines for that particular charting application. - C. Documentation of Response Determinant/Priority: - 1.
-Complete documentation of patient care will include the determinant and/or priority assigned at initial dispatch and any upgrades received while en route. - D. Documentation of Procedures: - 1.
-Performance of any procedure will be documented in the MIR to include reason for procedure and patient response. - 2.
+(IF IT IS NOT DOCUMENTED, IT WAS NOT SEEN OR DONE.)
+The narrative portion of the EHR should include the subjective assessment as well as plan of treatment and transport/disposition. - C. Documentation of Response Determinant/Priority: - 1.
+Complete documentation of patient care will include the determinant and/or priority assigned at initial dispatch and any upgrades received while en route. - D. Documentation of Procedures and Treatments: - 1.
+Performance of any procedure will be documented in the EHR to include time, reason for procedure and patient response.
+This is done in the Flow chart.
+If further detail is necessary, this can be included in the narrative. - 2.
 For all intubated patients, documentation of end tidal CO2 numeric value AND waveform will be Uploaded to the chart - 3.
-Whenever an EKG monitor is used, a copy of the EKG recording will be affixed to the chart.
-This includes 12 lead tracings, the electronic monitor file (.pco) and code summary reports. - E. The patient care report is a legal document and should reflect the patient care incident as accurately as possible.
+Whenever an EKG monitor is used, a copy of the EKG recording will be affixed and/or downloaded to the chart.
+This includes 12 lead tracings, the electronic monitor file (.pco) and code summary reports.

+- E. Sharing of patient demographic and treatment information will be done by first arriving units to later arriving units via ESO Mobile.
+For transport unit, sharing EHR data will not interfere with patient care. - F. The patient care report is a legal document and should reflect the patient care incident as accurately as possible.
 As such, the report will be completed as soon as feasible after the patient encounter to ensure an accurate accounting of the incident.
-ALL REPORTS MUST BE COMPLETED PRIOR TO THE END OF SHIFT.

-- 1. Transporting units will leave a completed report or Field Worksheet at the receiving facility upon delivery of the patient. - 2.
-Transport agencies are required to provide a completed (final) MIR to the receiving facility within 24 hrs. of patient arrival
+ALL REPORTS MUST BE COMPLETED PRIOR TO THE END OF SHIFT. - 1.
+Transporting units will leave a completed report or Field Worksheet at the receiving facility upon delivery of the patient.
+The Pulsara report will fulfill this function at those facilities using the platform. - 2.
+Transport agencies are required to provide a completed (final) EHR to the receiving facility within 24 hrs. of patient arrival